-None of these penalties can be stacked.
-Even though the same underpayment may be subject to both the negligence or substantial underpayment penalty, the total accuracy-related penalty cannot exceed 20% of the underpayment.
+Only one of these penalties can apply to an underpayment.
+Even though the same underpayment may be subject to both the negligence and substantial underpayment penalties, the total accuracy-related penalty cannot exceed 20% of the underpayment.
 Neither penalty may be imposed if there is reasonable cause accompanied by good faith.